What's Coming to Netflix in November 2022

 - Slumberland (2022) Netflix Original Film – Jason Momoa stars in this new fantasy family movie about a young girl discovering a secret map to magical dreamworld.

-- Somebody (Season 1) Netflix Original Series – Korean crime series about a software developer get caught in a web of murder through a dating app.
+- Somebody (Season 1) Netflix Original Series – Korean crime series about a software developer who gets caught in a web of murder through a dating app.

 What’s Coming to Netflix on November 21st